plurid/developer/packages/developer-cli/README.md

 Usage: developer <command>

 Options:
     -v, --version               output the version number
     -h, --help                  display help for command

 Commands:
-    status                   show the connection status
-    start [options]          start the developer server connection stop [options]           stop the developer server connection setup [options]          setup a connection to a developer server setdown [options]        setdown, remove a connection to a developer server login [options]          log into a developer server logout [options]         log out of a developer server register [path]          register a project for the developer server, on a path or in the current directory deregister [path]        deregister a project for the developer server, on a path or in the current directory lint [project]           lint a registered project or the current directory project test [project]           test a registered project or the current directory project preview [project]        preview web elements and scenarios for a registered project or the current directory project watch [project]          watch for changes a registered project or the current directory project build [project]          build a registered project or the current directory project run <command> [project]  run a named-command in a registered project or the current directory project
+  status                        show the connection status machine [options]             set a name for the machine login [options]               log into a developer server logout [options]              log out of a developer server start [options]               start the developer server connection stop [options]                stop the developer server connection setup [options]               setup a connection to a developer server setdown [options]             setdown, remove a connection to a developer server register [path]               register a project for the developer server, on a path or in the current directory deregister [path]             deregister a project for the developer server, on a path or in the current directory lint [project]                lint a registered project or the current directory project test [project]                test a registered project or the current directory project preview [project]             preview web elements and scenarios for a registered project or the current directory project watch [project]               watch for changes a registered project or the current directory project build [project]               build a registered project or the current directory project run <command> [project]       run a named-command in a registered project or the current directory project
 ```